1. Training Policy Group:

 - Meet at least once at start-up of group and follow with skype or regional comms

 6. Clubs and Participation Policy Group:

-Members (TBC): Nikki Curran (Chair), Colin Morehead, George Kingston, Donncha McCobb, Elaine O’Mahony, Blair Stanway.
+Members (TBC): Members (TBC): Nikki Curran (Chair), Kevin Leonard, Maeve Buckley, George Kingston and Ciaran O’Brien.
 Ciaran Murphy in attendance.

 - Link of Clubs to members of policy group for Regional Representation Look at developing how Classes can link better to Clubs

 - Challenge of Ageing Population – How do we get more young family members

 - Inclusion Games – can we encourage more support from clubs nationally

 - Women on the Water – need for more stimulus to increase programmes and participation

 ICRA Executives: Richard Colwell (Commodore) Cxema Pico (Hon Secretary), John Leech (Hon Treasure),Rory Carberry (Irish Sailing Board Rep), Colin Morehead, Peter Ryan, Mark Mills, Robert McConnell, Ric Morris, Kieran O Connell, Finbarr O Regan

 ICRA operate as an independent association under a Memorandum of Understanding with the Irish Sailing Board.
 The current MOU is due for review at the end of 2017.